luk036/luk036.github.io/fun/boole_logic.md

 A a B, A o C ⊢ B o C      Baroco

 Ex.
 All informative things are useful.
-Some books are not useful
+Some books are not useful. \therefore Some books are not informative.
+Ex.
+All fish have gills.
+No humans have gills.
+   \therefore No humans are fish.

 ---

 Aristotle did not write on maths.
 But he discussed 'infinity': distinguished between 'potential' & 'actual' infinity.
-Wrote  that mathenaticians 'do not need infinity or use it.'
+Wrote that mathematicians 'do not need infinity or use it.'

 Plato: there are 2 worlds, real & ideal
 Aristotle: there is only 1 world, with matter & form
+>    James Franklin & the Sydney School.

 ---